veebch/howmanysleeps/README.md

 a light dependent resistor (LDR) to make the lights only turn on when it is dark and an override button so that you can turn the lights off at bedtime.

-## VIDEO

-This is a 3 minute video that gives an overview of the build

 ## Assembly